syrilster/DesignPatterns/AWS/AutoScaling/README.md

 * Minimum Size: Smallest number of EC2's that this group should never go below.
 * Desired Capacity: The ideal EC2 instances that we would like to run at any point in time.
 * Maximum Size: This should always be set to protect from having too many EC2 instances spun up erroneously.
+* Scaling out as and when required based on cloud watch metrics.
+This will never go beyond the maximum size defined.

+## Auto Scaling basic lifecycle

+Launching an EC2 instance into AS group because of following:

+* Due to cloud watch metric
+* Scheduled Event i.e. predicted scaling